+Instructions will be given on the day of the exam via a video tutorial at the test centre.
+The instructions can also be accessed through Pearson VUE's online resources before the exam.
+Candidates will complete the exam on a computer at the test centre.

+The online exam already includes a basic calculator and a whiteboard application.
+The examining test centre will give candidates an erasable sheet.

-- Instructions will be given on the day of the exam via a video tutorial at the test centre.
-Candidates will complete the exam on a computer at the test centre. - A basic calculator is already built into the online exam.
-An erasable sheet will be given to candidates by the examining centre.
-If sitting the exam from home using online proctoring- a calculator and whiteboard are built into the exam. - Candidates are not required to bring any stationery to the exam. - Candidates are required to bring a photo ID.
-Please ensure that the registration details match your photo ID exactly as otherwise you will be refused entry.
-If denied entry, candidates should contact BSE immediately. - Any last-minute requests for special accommodations will not be facilitated by the test centre.
+If the candidate chooses to take the exam from home using online proctoring (OnVUE), a calculator and whiteboard are built into the exam as an online app for the candidate to use at their convenience.
+Therefore, no form of stationery is permitted when taking the exam.

+Candidates are required to bring a government photo ID and another form of identification.
+Please ensure that the registration details match your photo ID exactly; otherwise, you will be refused entry.
+If denied entry, candidates should contact BSE immediately.

+The test centre will not facilitate any last-minute requests for special accommodations.